jeek-on-git/PSHostFile/README.md

 Add-HostFileEntry $blank
 ```

 By default, when adding a new entry it will be appended to the end of the `$hostFileObject`.
-If you want to add an entry at specific line you will first need to remove all entries, including the line you wish to replace, add the line you want and then add back all of the removed entries.
+If you want to add an entry at specific line you will first need to remove all entries, including the line where you wish to insert the new row, add the line you want and then add back all of the removed entries.
 This is very simple to do.

-In this example, we want to add a new line at line 32.
+In this example, we want to add a new line at line 32 of a 50 line hosts file.
 Start by selecting all entries from line 32 to the end, remove them all, add the new line and then add the removed entries back.

 ```PowerShell
 # in this example the hosts file has 50 entries.
 We want to add an entry to line 32.
 Select all entries, including line 32.